WolfieZero/Supersexy-Swingin-Front-End/CSS/CSS.md

 This is only a guide though so do use your best judgement keeping in mind issues with specificity (check out [CSS Specificity][1] by Vitaly Friedman to understand them better) and also keeping the IDs unique.
+A good quote from the [WordPress CSS Coding Standard][2] says:

+> Broad selectors allow us to be efficient, yet can have adverse consequences if not tested.
+Location-specific selectors can save us time, but will quickly lead to a cluttered stylesheet.
+Exercise your best judgement.

-Also worth mentioning that IDs are very handy when it comes to JavaScript and link achoring in HTML, so could be worth concidering these aspects when deciding on what to use.
+It's also worth mentioning that IDs are very handy when it comes to JavaScript and link achoring in HTML, so could be worth concidering these aspects when deciding on what to use.